d2iq/ui-kit/packages/progressbar/README.md

 - Use a legend to label segment colors when there is more than one piece of data being displayed
 - Use captions and labels for clarity when the chart data lacks context
-- Try to keep the color of the progress bar consistent with any colors used to represent that particular piece of data in other parts of the app.
-For example, DC/OS uses a pink color for infographics representing "Memory" resources
+- Try to keep the color of the progress bar consistent with any colors used to represent that particular piece of data in other parts of the app

 ### Don't